Volodia Teitelboim: Journalism and literary career

-Teitelboim's literary work, for which he was awarded Chile's National Prize in Literature in 2002, as well as the Literature prize of the 1931 Floral Games, is chiefly in the form of memoirs, biographies, and literary essays.
-His first book Antología de poesía chilena (Anthology of Chilean Poetry) was published in conjunction with Eduardo Anguita in 1932, and compiled the great poets of Chile.
-He would later say that it committed the errors of omitting Gabriela Mistral and of accentuating the dispute between Vicente Huidobro, Pablo de Rokha, and Pablo Neruda.
-His series of memoirs, Un muchacho del siglo XX (A Boy of the Twentieth Century, 1997), La gran guerra de Chile y otra que nunca existió (The Great War of Chile and Another That Never Existed, 2000) and Noches de radio (Radio Nights, 2001) present from a political and social perspective the great arch of Chilean history during the 20th century.
-His best known capacity is that of a biographer, in which he wrote about Jorge Luis Borges, Vicente Huidobro, and with the most critical acclaim, Pablo Neruda and Gabriela Mistral.
-In terms of membership in literary movements, he is generally located within the Chilean Generation of '38.
+His series of memoirs, Un muchacho del siglo XX (A Boy of the Twentieth Century, 1997), La gran guerra de Chile y otra que nunca existió (The Great War of Chile and Another That Never Existed, 2000), and Noches de radio (Radio Nights, 2001), present from a political and social perspective the great arc of Chilean history during the 20th century.
+His best-known capacity is that of a biographer, in which he wrote about Jorge Luis Borges and Vicente Huidobro, and, to the greatest critical acclaim, Pablo Neruda and Gabriela Mistral.
+He is generally located within the Chilean Generation of '38, and, along with contemporaries such as Miguel Serrano, Eduardo Anguita, and Juan Marín, was influenced by literary surrealism.